Actions and Detail Panel

 - Understanding the thermal performance implications of key early-stage design decisions related to basic enclosure design and window area.

-- Being able to identify multiple compliance paths for meeting the thermal performance requirements in Canadian building codes, for precast concrete, concrete masonry and cast-in-place concrete enclosure systems.
+- Being able to identify multiple compliance paths for meeting the thermal performance requirements in Canadian building codes, for precast concrete, concrete masonry, insulated concrete forms and cast-in-place concrete enclosure systems.

 - Being able to define thermal bridging, recognize it in architectural details, and define solutions.

-- Understanding different definitions of R-value and how they are used in design and code compliance for common precast concrete, concrete masonry and cast-in-place concrete systems.
+- Understanding different definitions of R-value and how they are used in design and code compliance for common precast concrete, concrete masonry, insulated concrete forms and cast-in-place concrete systems.

 8:00 am: Registration & light breakfast